 \subsubsection{General Anesthesia}

-The understanding about general anesthesia is of great relevance for both medicine and neuroscience.
-In clinical medicine, anesthetics are among the most used neurotropic drugs in the world \citep{uhrig2014cerebral}.
-Every day, thousands of people are submitted to procedures that involve the use of general anesthesia \citep{schwartz2010general}.
+Understanding general anesthesia is highly relevant for both medicine and neuroscience.
+In clinical medicine, anesthetics are among the most commonly used neurotropic drugs in the world \citep{uhrig2014cerebral}.
+Every day, thousands of people undergo procedures that involve the use of general anesthesia \citep{schwartz2010general}.
 For neuroscience, anesthetic agents constitute experimental tools able to induce different levels of consciousness in a stable and reproductive manner \citep{uhrig2014cerebral}.
-Thus, they offer an excellent opportunity for the study of consciousness and neural correlates of consciousness, providing possibilities to comprehend fundamental process and phenomena that happen in the brain \citep{hameroff1998toward}.
-Given their importance and the fact that very little is known about the neurophysiological mechanisms that underlie this state involving sedation and loss of consciousness \citep{schwartz2010general,lewis2012rapid}, the \textit{Science Magazine} has pointed out the elucidation of processes and mechanisms of general anesthesia as one of 125 most important open questions in science \citep{kennedy2005don}.\\
+Thus, they offer an excellent opportunity to study consciousness and the neural correlates of consciousness, providing possibilities to comprehend fundamental processes and phenomena that happen in the brain \citep{hameroff1998toward}.
+Given their importance and the fact that very little is known about the neurophysiological mechanisms that underlie this state involving sedation and loss of consciousness \citep{schwartz2010general,lewis2012rapid}, the \textit{Science Magazine} has pointed out the elucidation of the processes and mechanisms of general anesthesia as one of the 125 most important open questions in science \citep{kennedy2005don}.

-Within this context, this study sought to characterize the community structure of brain functional networks estimated serially during an anesthetic induction process, permitting to infer its structure and dynamics under controlled experimental conditions that involved a drastic and fast reduction in the level of consciousness.
-This way, the results reveal empirical evidences regarding aspects of neural correlates of consciousness.
+Within this context, this study sought to characterize the community structure of functional brain networks estimated serially in short time intervals during an anesthetic induction process, enabling us to infer their structure and dynamics under controlled experimental conditions that involved a drastic and fast reduction in the level of consciousness.
+This way, the results also reveal empirical evidence regarding aspects of the neural correlates of consciousness.